What is a chargeback?

 • If the merchant disputes your claim, we’ll notify you immediately via the app and review the merchant response within 5 working days.

-• If we challenge the merchant response, the merchant has another 45 working days to respond.
+• If we challenge the merchant, the merchant has another 45 working days to respond.

 How do I track the status of my chargeback request?

 We’re here to help make this process as simple and clear for you as possible.
-That’s why you can see every update on your chargeback request in the app.
+That’s why you can see every update in the app.
 Simply:

 1. Go to the Home Tab